priyank-purohit/PostGUI/README.md

   <img src="/docs/images/search.png">
 </p>

-Search feature can be used to filter and find a table or column quickly.
-To search for a specific table or a column, each search term can be tagged with ‘[table]’ or ‘[column]’.
+Search feature can be used to find a table or column quickly.
+To search for a specific table vs. a column, each search term can be tagged with ‘[table]’ or ‘[column]’.

 #### Query Builder and Query Options